aces/Loris/modules/document_repository/README.md

 ## Permissions

- A user that has "document_repository_view" permission can view and upload files in Document Repository.
+ A user that has "document_repository_view" permission can view files in Document Repository.
+ A user that has "document_repository_edit" permission upload and edit files in Document Repository.
  A user that has "document_repository_delete" permission can delete files in Document Repository.

 ## Configurations